Brock Chisholm: Honors, awards

 He was an Honorary Fellow of the Royal Society of Medicine, of the American Psychiatric Association, and the American Public Health Association among others.

 Legacy

+One reviewer of John Farley's biography lauded Chisholm's visionary ideas and asserted that "his worthy legacy does honor to Canada".
+Another reviewer asserted that "There were no tears, in Canada or anywhere else, when Chisholm announced his retirement at age 57 in 1953...
+Chisholm’s vision for the WHO was impractical and a failure.
+The organization evolved almost literally in spite of its director general."

 At his death, the New York Times remembered Chisholm as a "small-town doctor who became director general of the World Health Organization" and also called him "Prophet of Disaster."

 Historica Canada notes he was an early leader in warning about the "danger of pollution, overpopulation, and the nuclear arms race."